AMAY369/RockPaperScissors-Game/README.md

-- In this project I have Craeted Rock Paper Scissors Game using HTML, CSS and JavaScript
+- In this project, I have created Rock Paper Scissors Game using HTML, CSS, and JavaScript